EvernodeXRPL/evernode-sdk/hotpocket/tutorial-multinode.md

 ## Node recovery

-Because the 5th node is stopped, when we start it back up, it needs to get in-sync with the rest of the cluster and catch-up with the ledgers that it missed.
+Because the 5th node is currently stopped, when its start up next time, it needs to get in-sync with the rest of the cluster and catch-up with the ledgers that it missed.
 The recovering node does this automatically by requesting the missing information from other stable nodes in the cluster.

 Start the stopped node with `hpdevkit start 5` and then immediately run `hpdevkit logs 5` to witness its catchup behaviour with a log like the one below.